 3. The landing is still approximately one mile from the village, some people choose to walk, and a local guide will accompany you for a gratuity.
 This is a requirement of the managers of the Federally Protected Natural Area, Maderas del Carmen

-4. More popular is the choice to take a horse of burro into town.
+4. More popular is the choice to take a horse or burro into town.
 Horses run $8 per person round trip, and burros $5.
 A local guide will accompany you, show you the town, and stay close until you are ready to return.
 Gratuities for good service are always appreciated.

 Most people who visit Boquillas take a walk through town, where many of the residences display local handicrafts such as wire sculptures of scorpions, road runners, lizards and ocotillos.
 There are also embroidered textiles and even quilts available.
 The prices for these are very reasonable.